gonzalo-cordova-pou/interpreter/README.md

                                      |__|/ \|__|    By Gonzalo Córdova
 # Interpreter

-This page describes the GEI-LP task (edition 2022-2023 Q1).
+This is the project corresponding to the GEI-LP task (edition 2022-2023 Q1) at the Polytechnic University of Catalonia.
 Our task was to implement an interpreter for a programming language based on expressions and functions.
-The input and output of this interpreter will be through a web page, although a command line interface is also provided.
+The input and output of this interpreter will be through a web interface, although a command line interface is also provided.
 The description of the task (Funx spec) can be found [here](https://github.com/gebakx/lp-funcions).

 # Contents